Model sharing and uploading¶

 Other files can safely be deleted.

-This will upload the folder containing the weights, tokenizer and configuration we prepared in the previous section.
+This will upload the folder containing the weights, tokenizer and configuration we have just prepared.

 Add a model card¶